 Whales, dolphins and porpoises are all part of the cetacean order, which includes over 90 species.
 Each of these kinds of dolphins has unique abilities and features, but also displays shared attributes.

-- ocean dolphins.
+- There are around 36 species of ocean dolphins.

 - The orca, also called a killer whale, is the biggest kind of dolphin.